EnMAP-Box/enmap-box/README.md

     git commit -m "added submodule updates"
     git push
     ````
+5. Ensure that PyQGIS is [available to your python enviroment](https://docs.qgis.org/3.22/en/docs/pyqgis_developer_cookbook/intro.html#running-custom-applications).
+   (This means you can start a python shell and `import qgis`)

-5. Compile resource files and download the test data:
+6. Compile resource files and download the test data.
     ````bash
     python scripts/setup_repository.py
     ````

-6. Now you can start the EnMAP-Box from shell by:
+7. Now you can start the EnMAP-Box from shell by:
     ````bash
     python enmapbox
     ````